Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 I hope you enjoy visiting Singapore as much as I do!
 It’s my 2nd most-visited country and I don’t think I’ll tire of visiting anytime soon.

-For more ideas of activities or to mix and match from this 4-day itinerary, check out this post next:
+For more ideas of activities or to mix and match from this 4-Day Singapore Itinerary, check out this post next:

 🔗 Top 27 Things to Do in Singapore.